 Iron Butte is located about ten miles out of Dayton.
 To get there go east on Highway 50 from Carson City.
 The butte is located on the south side of the highway.
 You can't miss it, it is the long band of dark rock on the butte just as the valley ends.
 The turn off is at the last road just before the butte and is about seven miles past Dayton State Park.
 Follow this dirt road until you see another dirt road going up a short steep rise on the left.
 If you're in a truck or have four-wheel drive, you can take this turn.
 If you're in a car, it is recommended that you continue further down the road until you are about even with the end of the butte and take the turn to the left (see photo).
 The last short stretch of road is very rocky and not recommended for vehicles with a low ground clearance.

-16 Total Routes
+16 Total Climbing Routes

-Browse More Classics in Iron Butte
+Browse More Rock Climbing Classics in Iron Butte

 Red Beard 5.7 5a 15 V+ 13 MVS 4b Trad, 1 pitch

-Wild Women of the Planet Playtex 5.9 5c 17 VI 17 HVS 5a Trad, Sport, 1 pitch
+The Wall 5.9 5c 17 VI 17 HVS 5a Trad, 80'